 COVID-19 New Clinic Measures.
 PLEASE READ BEFORE VISITING US.

-This 20 minute non-surgical eyelift treatment reduces heavy brows and tightens saggy skin on the upper lids.
+Plasma IQ is a 20 minute non-surgical eyelift treatment reduces heavy brows and tightens saggy skin on the upper lids.
 It is also known as ‘non-surgical blepharoplasty’.

-It offers a low risk procedure, with minimal side effects, and none of the complications associated with surgical interventions.
+It offers a low-risk procedure, with minimal side effects, and none of the complications associated with surgical interventions.
 Therefore, it is an ideal solution for those who prefer the non-surgical route for skin rejuvenation.